 According to statistics, persecution is the daily reality of at least 100 million Christians around the world.
 These Christians, who face routine harassment and difficulties, often suffer in silence and isolation.
 Over the years, the IDOP has served as a platform to highlight their stories and advocate their plight.
 Moreover, in so doing, the IDOP has also been a source of solidarity and encouragement to persecuted Christians by reminding them that they are part of a larger, global family of believers.

 We believe that God uses the prayers of his people to strengthen and deliver suffering saints.
-Based on scripture, we are also convinced that though sorrow maybe the present reality of those suffering for Christ, triumph is their ultimate reward.
+However, that’s not all.
+Even though persecution and suffering may be the present reality for some believers, the Scriptures promise that their journey, ultimately would be from ashes to glory.
+As such, we are convinced that though sorrow is the present reality of those suffering for Christ, triumph is their ultimate reward.

-We invite you, therefore, to join us this year as we unite globally to pray for the persecuted.
+We invite you, therefore, to join us this year on 5th and 12th November as we unite globally to pray for the persecuted.
 Let’s pray that in spite of the pressure and persecution, our suffering brothers and sisters –where ever they may be in the world — would stand firm in their faith, holding fast to the promises of God in Christ.